Pratik-Chapagain/nepali-english-chatbot/README.md

 # nepali-english-chatbot
-A bilingual AI chatbot built with Python, Streamlit, and OpenAI API that answers questions in both Nepali and English.
+A Nepali–English AI chatbot built with Streamlit and LLM API for educational purposes.